Anna Volska

 Anna Volska (born 1 December 1944 in Milanówek, Poland) is an Australian stage and television actress.
 She arrived in Australia when she was young and has acted from a young age.

+Early life

+Anna Volska moved from Poland to Australia with her mother when she was seven.
+She graduated from the National Institute of Dramatic Art (NIDA)in 1962.

+Career

+Theatre

+Volska has acted extensively in theatre as an actor, director and teacher.
+While performing in The Cherry Orchard at the Old Tote Theatre Company, Volska met fellow cast member John Bell.
+She followed his career to the UK, where they married in 1965, and she subsequently spent three seasons with the Royal Shakespeare Company.
+They returned to Australia in 1970 and founded the Nimrod Theatre Company at Stables Theatre (which later became the Belvoir Theatre Company).
+In 1990 Bell and Volska then founded Bell Shakespeare Company.
+She has also directed at Flinders, Theatre Nepean, QUT, Nimrod.

-Television work
+Television

 Volska has appeared in many Australian television drama series, mostly in a guest role.
 Her first role was in 1965, where she had a small role in The Recruiting Officer.
-In 1973, Volska had a leading role in Behind the Legend (where she played 'Helena Rubenstein').
+In 1973, Volska had a leading role in Behind the Legend, where she played Helena Rubenstein.
 She then appeared on A Country Practice from 1987 until 1991.
-In 2009, she had a recurring role in the final season of All Saints (as 'Katerina Ajanovic').
-In 2010, Volska appeared on the telemovie Sisters of War playing the role of nun named Sister Cordula.
+In 2009, she had a recurring role in the final season of All Saints as Katerina Ajanovic.
+In 2010, Volska appeared in the telemovie Sisters of War playing the role of Sister Cordula.